cpu/vexation/site/content/posts/pe-infector-basics/index.md

     - /pe-infector-basics/
 ---

 Welcome back!
-If this is your first visit to VeXation you may want to start by [reading an introduction to the project](../welcome) or [the development environment setup](../setup).
+If this is your first visit to VeXation you may want to start by [reading an introduction to the project][welcome] or [the development environment setup][setup].
 In this post I'll share some of my experience starting out on my Windows 95 file infector virus.

+[welcome]: /2019/01/lets-write-a-virus/
+[setup]: /2019/01/getting-set-up/

 # Objectives